-The iconic Mary Quant is also an inspiration for fashion designers, stylists and influencers around the world.
+The iconic Mary Quant who brought Mod to the masses is also an inspiration for fashion designers, stylists and influencers around the world.
 So keep scrolling to see how to get the cool and timeless Mary Quant look:

 Of course, the first thing that comes to my mind when I think about the ’60s and Mary Quant is the miniskirt.
 Although there’s still a discussion about who invented it, Quant or Courrèges, Mary Quant and the Chelsea Girls definitely made the miniskirt look popular.
 If you want to go “all the way” ‘60s, wear colourful minis in PVC, leather or with fun prints.
 Pair them with white ankle boots or, if you think that’s too much, combine your mini with flat ballerinas or Mary Janes.

 Loose minidresses with an A-silhouette were a must in the ’60s ’70s, and are perfect for any season.
 Wear these cute retro dresses with flat shoes and boots to get the signature look of the British Mary Quant.